victorialangoe/portfolio-site/README.md

 ### 🙏 Acknowledgements

-This portfolio is originally based on the work by [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+This portfolio is originally based on the work by [Soumyajit4419](https://github.com/soumyajit4419/Portfolio), but rewritten entirely in Typescript along with other changes.
 I've customized and extended it to better suit my own style and goals.
 Many thanks for the great foundation!